German cruiser Deutschland

 Deutschland was the lead ship of her class of heavy cruisers (often termed pocket battleships) which served with the Kriegsmarine of Nazi Germany during World War II.
 Ordered by the Weimar government for the Reichsmarine, she was laid down at the Deutsche Werke shipyard in Kiel in February 1929 and completed by April 1933.
 Originally classified as an armored ship (Panzerschiff) by the Reichsmarine, in February 1940 the Germans reclassified the remaining two ships of this class as heavy cruisers.
 In 1940, she was renamed Lützow, after the unfinished heavy cruiser was sold to the Soviet Union the previous year.

 The ship saw significant action with the Kriegsmarine, including several non-intervention patrols in the Spanish Civil War, during which she was attacked by Republican bombers in the Deutschland incident.
 At the outbreak of World War II, she was cruising the North Atlantic, prepared to attack Allied merchant traffic.
 Bad weather hampered her efforts, and she sank or captured only a handful of vessels before returning to Germany.
 She then participated in Operation Weserübung, the invasion of Norway.
 Damaged at the Battle of Drøbak Sound, she was recalled to Germany for repairs.
-While en route, she was torpedoed and seriously damaged by a British submarine.
+While en route, she was torpedoed and seriously damaged by the British submarine HMS Spearfish.